 Making chicken tikka is easy.
 Cut up the chicken.
 Coat liberally with tandoori marinade.
 Refrigerate for a few hours.
 Soak your skewers.
 Assemble.
 Wear gloves to skewer if you used food colouring.
 Grill.
 Eat.
 Or use them to make chicken tikka masala.

-Grilling technique is key to great chicken tikka
+Grilling technique is key

 As always I think charcoal makes a difference.
 If you can cook these over charcoal they will taste better.
 But they will be pretty darn good over gas as well.
 Don’t let it stop you.